zjusbo/START_WIFI_ON_LAPTOP/README.md

 START_WIFI_ON_LAPTOP
 ====================

-Set hostednetwork (hot spot, wifi) on your laptop just by a click.
+Set hostednetwork (hot spot, wifi) on your laptop just by a double click.

 Environment: Window 7